 Individual recipients are then more able to positively engage with the world around them (in this case, their workplace / colleagues / clients) being of greater benefit to all.

 These relationships are not at all forced.
 Individuals are never required or expected to join or be part of something they don’t wish to.
 That never works.

-The simple point is, if through a relationship where there is no vested interest, we’re given the option to feel good, to feel better about ourselves, we’ll be more likely to do good for and with others as a result.
+The simple point is, if through a relationship where there is no vested interest, we’re given the option to feel good, to feel better about ourselves, we’ll feel better about ourselves and be more likely to do good for and with others as a result.

 We’re yet to meet an employer who can’t relate to this and who doesn’t want it for their workplace.